 4. Use an image compression tool

 Images are probably the largest contributor to slow-loading websites.
-For this reason, image optimization is vital if you want to speed up your WooCommerce store.
+For this reason, you can’t miss image optimization when learning how to speed up WooCommerce.

 To begin with, you may want to compress your images before you upload them to your site.
 You can use a free tool such as TinyJPG.
 Alternatively, you could install an image optimization plugin, such as Imagify: